 Information disclosed during appointments will not be shared with anyone without the student's written permission.
 However, in the situation where there is reasonable fear of imminent harm to the student or the campus community, we will take action to ensure safety.

-The Advocate is non-mandatory reporting resource and is not protected under Texas law as confidential.
-If a student's record is requested under certain legal circumstances (e.g. subpoena or court of law) or open records request, the Advocate may be required to respond.
+IVPS and Advocates are non-mandatory reporting resources, but are not protected under Texas law as confidential.
+If a student's record is requested under certain legal circumstances (e.g. subpoena or court of law) or open records request, we may be required to respond.

 Additional Information and Resources